cakephp/docs/en/appendices/2-1-migration-guide.rst

 Models
 ======

-- The ``beforeDelete`` callback will get fired first in behaviors and the in the model itself, this makes it consistent with the rest of the events triggered in the model layer.
+- The ``beforeDelete`` callback will be fired before behaviors beforeDelete callbacks.
+  This makes it consistent with the rest of the events triggered in the model layer.
+- ``Model::find('threaded')`` now triggers a warning when called on models without a ``parent_id`` field.

 Exceptions